-If you want to publish in-house you’ll need to subscribe to the Apple developer Enterprise program.
-Because you publish internally there is no app review process in this case.
-You will deploy the .ipa file on an internal server and provide access to the users that need to get the app.
+If you are a company with more than 100 employees and you want to deploy your own app internally you can subscribe to the Apple developer Enterprise program.
+Because you publish internally, there is no app review process in this case.
+You will deploy the .ipa file (Enterprise build) on an internal server and provide access to the users that need to get the app.

-Other companies will take a hybrid approach with part of the content being available for all users and other parts only to entitled users.
+A hybrid approach with parts of the content being available for all users and other parts only to entitled users is also an option.
 Different users or groups can have access to different parts of the content.

 Still, the enterprise market is predominantly an iOS market because publishing to iOS devices is more secure.

 Next, let’s define how you’ll get your content into your app.